Michael O. Rabin: Awards and honours

 French Academy of Sciences, and a foreign member of the Royal Society.

 In 1976, the Turing Award was awarded jointly to Rabin and Dana Scott for a paper written in 1959, the citation for which states that the award was granted:

 For their joint paper "Finite Automata and Their Decision Problems," which introduced the idea of nondeterministic machines, which has proved to be an enormously valuable concept.
 Their (Scott & Rabin) [sic] classic paper has been a continuous source of inspiration for subsequent work in this field.

 In 1995, Rabin was awarded the Israel Prize, in computer sciences.
 In 2010, Rabin was awarded the Tel Aviv University Dan David Prize ("Future" category), jointly with Leonard Kleinrock and Gordon E. Moore, for Computers and Telecommunications.
 Rabin was awarded an Honorary Doctor of Science from Harvard University in 2017.

-Personal life

-Rabin has a daughter, computer scientist Tal Rabin.